-ARC WELDING.
+GAS METAL ARC WELDING (H).
 Second Semester

-This course is a Dual Enrollment Partnership with Metro Community College.
+This course is a dual credit partnership with Metro Community College (MCC).
 Students are required to register and pay for credits with Metro Community College at the current rate.
-Students taking the Arc Welding course will be assigned into one of two groups: Gas Metal Arc Welding or Shielded Metal Arc Welding.
-Students may take this course twice allowing them to study both processes in any order.
+Students earn credit for WELD 1200 at MCC after successful completion of this course.